 This post is also available in: Svenska

-Facts and advice about gluten intolerance or celiac disease in children.
-Celiac disease is an autoimmune disease.
-It occurs when the immune system damages the intestinal mucosa after a person ingests gluten.
-Pediatricians do not usually use the terms gluten allergy, but there are similarities between celiac disease and an allergic disease.
+Facts and advice about gluten intolerance and celiac disease in children.
+Celiac disease is an intestinal disease in which the immune system damages the intestinal mucosa when a person eats gluten.
+Pediatricians do not usually use the word gluten allergy, but there are similarities between celiac disease and allergic diseases.

 Gluten is a protein found in wheat, rye and barley

 The gluten protein is found in wheat, rye and barley.
-Gluten is responsible for the texture of baked goods.
-It contributes to the elasticity and the rise of the dough during fermentation.
-This is why gluten-free bread don’t have the same airy consistency as bread with gluten.
+It is gluten that forms the threads in dough that cause wheat bread to bubble and rise.
+This is why gluten-free bread does not have the same airy texture as bread with gluten.

 Gluten is not toxic or dangerous in itself.
 Only people with celiac disease need to avoid gluten.
 For anyone who does not have celiac disease, there is no reason to eat a gluten-free diet.

 Celiac disease destroys the intestinal lining